 Swinging Bridge Reservoir and Toronto Reservoir are the largest reservoirs in the system at approximately 900 acres each.
 They are the only two reservoirs that allow power boating, and the only two that have homes and developments on them.

 Beginning in 1994, the project released a portion of the water at the base of the dam to maintain flow in the Mongaup River when the main units were offline.
-Eagle Creek is currently developing a new 1,100-kilowatt turbine/generator unit in a new powerhouse near the base of the dam to generate additional power from this water, similar to the unit that Eagle Creek installed at Rio in 2013 (see below).
-More information on this project is available here.
+In 2019, Eagle Creek completed construction of a new 1,100-kilowatt turbine/generator unit in a new powerhouse near the base of the dam to generate additional power from this water, similar to the unit that Eagle Creek installed at Rio in 2013 (see below).

 Mongaup Falls, a 4,000-kilowatt station, was the first power station to be developed on the Mongaup River.
 The dam and powerhouse, with three 1,000 kilowatt turbine/generator units, were completed in 1923.
 A fourth unit was added in 1927.
 Mongaup Falls is downstream of the confluence of the Mongaup River and Black Lake Creek.
 A dam on Black Brook, to the east, formerly diverted water from that stream into the Mongaup Falls project as well, but that diversion was taken out of service in the 1980s.